- How to Treat

-- What causes thrush?
+- What Is It?

-- Thrush (oropharyngeal candidiasis) is a medical condition in which a fungus called Candida albicans overgrows in the mouth and throat.
+- Thrush (oropharyngeal candidiasis) is a medical condition in which a yeast-like fungus called Candida albicans overgrows in the mouth and throat.

 - Risk factors for thrush include weakened immune systems, medications, smoking, or stress.

 - Thrush is usually diagnosed by clinical examination by a physician or dentist.